Causal chiral 2-form electrodynamics: A Lagrangian perspective

-The physical region for the 6D variables $(U,V)$ is therefore the intersection of the regions $U\ge0$ and $V+U\ge 0$ in the $(U,V)$ plane.
+The physical region for the 6D variables $(U,V)$ is therefore the intersection of the regions $U\ge0$ and $V+U\ge 0$.
 This is larger than the 4D physical region because it includes points with $V<0$.
 As for the Hamiltonian formulation, there is a distinction to be made between the two boundary half-lines of the physical region; in this case $U=0$ for $V\ge0$ and $U+V=0$ for $U\ge0$.
 The latter half-line is where the two branches of $(U,V)$ meet, as mentioned earlier.
-These two branches are exchanged by the involutive transformation\footnote{We called this ``$\Phi$-parity'' in \cite{Russo:2024ptw} but that was in the context of 4D self-dual NLED.} \be (U,V) \to -(V,U) \ee which has $V+U=0$ as a fixed line\footnote{It was argued in \cite{Perry:1996mk} that this involution should be a symmetry of $\LL(U,V)$ because this would ensure a free-field theory in the weak-field limit (i.e. $\gamma=0$) but it is a stronger condition than $\gamma=0$.}.
+These two branches are exchanged by the involution \be (U,V) \to -(V,U)\, , \ee which has $V+U=0$ as a fixed line\footnote{It was argued in \cite{Perry:1996mk} that this involution should be a symmetry of $\LL(U,V)$ because this would ensure a free-field theory in the weak-field limit (i.e. $\gamma=0$) but it is a stronger condition than $\gamma=0$.}.